jasonbayton/11ty/_src/projects/managed-info/support/customising-managed-info.md

 ## Customise available settings

-With a valid organisation ID set, you may continue to configure all customisation options in addition to the standard, unlicensed & freely available settings intents.
+With a valid organisation ID set, you may continue to configure all customisation options in addition to the standard, unlicensed & freely available configurations.